The SCQF Partnership has recently updated and re-launched its My Skills, My Future (MSMF) resource.

-The MSMF resource was originally developed back in 2013 primarily to support young people with little or no formal qualifications.
+The MSMF resource was originally developed back in 2013 primarily to support young people with few or no formal qualifications.
 During those original pilots, it was proved that people who know the level of their learning tend to have increased confidence and can more easily re-engage and plan their future.

-Since its original launch, more than 300 advisers and practitioners from a variety of backgrounds, including CLD, third sector, and SDS, have been trained to use the pack with their clients.
+Since its original launch, more than 300 advisers and practitioners from a variety of backgrounds, including CLD, third sector and SDS, have been trained to use the pack with their clients.
 We also developed a Train the Trainer workshop so that advisers could share their learning with colleagues.

 A working group was set up to undertake a review of the resource and it has now been re-designed and re-launched.
 The improved and professionally designed resources are less complex, more effective and are easier to use.

 The SCQF Partnership is running a series of free workshops designed to introduce practitioners to the resource and bookings are now being taken for Wednesday 15 November in Glasgow.